 The Legend of St. Nicholas

 One autumn morning, as winter was approaching, three children went to harvest in the fields of Lorraine and got lost on the way.
-Attracted by the light of a house, they came and knocked on the door.
-The place’s owner was none other than the mouth of Pierre Lenoir, also called Peter Schwartz.
-He agreed to let them in, killed them, then cut them into small pieces to put in a giant salt tub and make salt pork.
+Attracted by the light of a house, they knocked on the door.
+The place’s owner was the mouth of Pierre Lenoir, also called Peter Schwartz.
+He agreed to let them in, kill them, then cut them into small pieces to put in a giant salt tub and make salt pork.

 St. Nicholas, on his donkey, knocked on the door one by one.
 The man, unable to turn away a bishop, invited him to dinner.
 St. Nicholas asked for salted pork.
 Thinking he was trapped, the butcher confessed his crime.
 St. Nicholas then put three fingers on the tub of salt and resuscitated the children.